Vikash-8090-Yadav/Future.WebNet/Level2/Echai_funding/README.md

 ## HOW TO RUN THIS PROJECT ON YOUR PC:
  step 1: clone the repo.

  step 2: install hardhat (link =https://hardhat.org/hardhat-runner/docs/getting-started#overview) and react (link= https://reactjs.org/docs/getting-started.html) package according to documentation.
+And install all dependies using npm install.

  step 3: setup your own metamask walleet address and alchemy api key via .env file.

  step4: Deploy and test smart contract with already written test cases.

  step5: After go to terminal and cd client and run your react app now your good to see transactions.
-  If you face any issue feel free to dm me GitHub = @DevSwayam

 #### Are you contributing under any open source program: